Medal auctions continue to hold a very broad appeal, often inspired by the fascinating narratives behind the historic items involved.

 9am – 4.30pm on the Friday, Monday and Tuesday prior to the sale.

-Please note, viewing is not available at the Court House Ballroom and there will be no viewing facility outside of these specified periods.
+Please note there will be no viewing facility outside of these specified periods.

 You can use our online facility to place bids or do so via telephone, post, fax or email.
 For further details, please visit our Online Catalogue.